 This is a very difficult question, there is so much to cover – I think every aspect of the wool industry has shocked me, from the environmental impact, the processes involved in shearing, wool scouring, breeding, the production and sometimes coating of the fibre etc. The thing that has shocked me the most is how the animals are being treated, all the processes involved are confronting, inhumane and brutal.

 Sheep are gentle creatures, they are highly intelligent animals – because of us they go to the shearing floor distressed, tortured and harmed.
 Some are neglected, starved to death in drought, they’re slaughtered, some left battered and bloodied.
 It’s a cruel act committed by humans all to create a fibre.
 Don’t support a cruel industry- we can find other fibres that do not contribute to animals suffering.

 This is a step further into making our label more transparent and sustainable and I am really looking forward to the results.
 I plan to use more cellulosic fibres that are versatile and friendly to both our skin and our planet – Tencels, Organic Cottons, Linens and Bamboo etc.

 Melbourne based Ricepaper has all their garments sewn and created in Indonesia by women working in ethical conditions, who are paid proper working wages.
 Ricepaper is taking steps to become more sustainable, and is passionate about waste minimisation.

-Ricepaper The Label will be wool free by September!
+Ricepaper The Label became wool free in September 2019!

 The biggest surprise for me was that lambs and sheep were dying out in fields due to the cold temperatures after being shorn.
 This is an obvious consequence, but one I had naively overlooked.